Physical Therapy Guide to Benign Paroxysmal Positional Vertigo (BPPV)

 Signs and Symptoms

-The signs and symptoms of BPPV usually last less than a minute.
-The signs and symptoms may come and go or may disappear for a period of time, and then recur.
-Movement of the head causes most of the signs and symptoms of BPPV, which may include:
+The signs and symptoms of BPPV usually last less than one minute.
+They may come and go.
+They also may go away for a while and then come back.
+A change in head position often triggers symptoms.
+Symptoms may include:

 How Is It Diagnosed?

-For example, explain if you have lightheadedness or if you see or feel the room spinning during an episode.
-Also, describe how long your symptoms last (seconds, minutes, hours, or days).
-Do your best to describe what makes your dizziness better or worse.
+For example, explain if you have light-headedness or if you see or feel the room spinning during an episode.
+And describe how long your symptoms last (seconds, minutes, hours, or days).
+Do your best to explain what makes your dizziness better or worse.
 For example, is your dizziness made worse by movement or position changes?
 Is your dizziness eased by stillness or rest?

 How Can a Physical Therapist Help?